 Minolta MD Zoom 75-150mm 1:4 vs MD 85mm 1:2:

-Pay attention to corners please.
+Pay attention to corners, please.
 The zoom beats the prime closed for 3(!) stops.
-I have no words, it’s a magic.
+I have no words, it’s magic.
 By the way – this Minolta MD 85mm F2.0 is in the pantheon of the best lenses of Minolta ever made.

-In the Center and Middle positions prime has a little advantage, but microscope is needed to see it.
+In the Center and Middle positions, prime has a little advantage, but a microscope is needed to see it.

-As result: MD 75-150/4 totally wins from the sharpness point of view.
-But, of course, MD 85/2 would be preferable if fast apertures are needed – it also has amazing resolution in corners, just may be not so amazing as MD 75-150/4.
+As a result: MD 75-150/4 totally wins from the sharpness point of view.
+But, of course, MD 85/2 would be preferable if fast apertures are needed – it also has an amazing resolution in corners, just maybe not so amazing as MD 75-150/4.

 Minolta MD Zoom 75-150mm 1:4 vs MD 135mm 1:2.8:

-But again: one stop slower zoom-lens shows the same resolution as prime on similar apertures?
-I just can recommend not to sold it if you got it.
+But again: one-stop slower zoom-lens show the same resolution as prime on similar apertures?
+I just can recommend not to sell it if you got it.